2027 Africa Cup of Nations bids: Withdrawn bids

 Zambia was rumoured to bid for 2027, but were not included on the list of bidding nations.
 Although, they would join up with Botswana for a joint bid shortly before the vote for 2027.

 Host announcement

 On the 27 September 2023, Kenya, Tanzania and Uganda was announced as the hosts of the tournament.
 Of the 15 voters, the East African bid reportedly received 11 votes.

 Controversy

-Sports Minister of Botswana, Tumiso Rakgare, was adamant that their bid book was the best and felt cheated out winning the hosting rights.
-Authorities in Botswana felt also disliked the fact that they didn't publicised the voting results.
+Sports Minister of Botswana, Tumiso Rakgare, was adamant that their bid book was the best and felt cheated out of winning the hosting rights.
+Authorities in Botswana also disliked the fact that they did not publicise the voting results.
 In response, CAF stated that their bidding process was transparent.